Isabelle36/StudyBro/README.md

-# StudyGroup
+# StudyBro
 ![image](https://github.com/user-attachments/assets/76c296a9-c18c-4965-bd9c-60e394b5f73d)

-## About StudyGroup
+## About StudyBro

 Are you tired of hearing about fancy study techniques like **Pomodoro**, **Feynman Technique**, and **Spaced Repetition**, but not finding a single tool that combines all of them?
 As a student, I faced the same frustration.
-That's why I built **StudyGroup** — an all-in-one app designed to help you master these proven techniques and make your study sessions more effective!
+That's why I built **StudyBro** — an all-in-one app designed to help you master these proven techniques and make your study sessions more effective!

 ## Features